Argo-Client/Landing/README.md

 ```
 git clone https://github.com/Netfloex/Magistex.git
 cd Magistex
-npm install
-npm start
+npm run firstrun
 ```
-Server should be running on localhost:3000
+Backend server should be running on localhost:3000
+You need to host the /public directory yourself
 ## Built With

 * [Materialize](https://materializecss.com) - CSS framework used